 By the way, P/2013 R3 is one of several objects known as active asteroids (called main-belt comets by some astronomers).
 They have the orbits of asteroids – inside the orbit of the giant planet Jupiter – but they look like comets in that they show tails.
 Some astronomers call them main-belt comets, but, according to David Jewitt:

 … this was misinterpreted by many people to mean that the active objects are necessarily icy.
 In most cases, we don’t know if they are icy.
 In some cases we know that they are not.

-Bottom line: This is the publication date of the study of the asteroid known as P/2013 R3.
-Over a period of months, it was seen to break up into as many as 10 smaller pieces.
-It was the first asteroid studied to break apart in this way.
+Bottom line: This is the original publication date of the study of the asteroid known as P/2013 R3.
+It was subsequently found to have broken up into as many as 13 smaller pieces.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.